department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-11-Disagreement-Pathways/research-plan.md

 As mentioned above, the research sessions will be broken into two parts:

 **Part 1: Semi-structured interviews**
-In this fist part, the interviewer will ask the Veterans a series of questions with the goal of learning more about their decision review experience and the pain points they encountered.
+The interviewer will ask the Veterans a series of questions with the goal of learning more about their decision review experience and the pain points they encountered.
 The goal of this is generative – to try and elecit problems that the team can solve with subsequent design ideation.

 **Part 2: Usability testing**
 We will be using a concept prototype for this, meaning we won't be looking for perfect usability.
 The goal is also generative: to explore whether this type of tool would be useful to Veterans, and also to see if there are any obvious gaps in its content that need to be filled in a subsequent iteration.